ysmood/nokit/doc/readme.jst.md

 By default nokit only supports js, if you want nokit to support coffee, you should install nokit like this:

-`npm i -g nokit coffee-cache coffee-script`

-> It's recommended to use coffee-cache, since large build project may
-> consume a large portion of your nofile's startup time.
-Of course, it's
-> optional, you may run `npm i -g nokit coffee-script` without
+`npm i -g nokit coffee-script`
-> any problem.

 Same works with babeljs:

 `npm i -g nokit babel`

-> Remarks: for the sake of boot performance, nokit will only load
+> Remarks: for the sake of boot performance, nokit will only try to load
-> `coffee-cache coffee-script/register`
+> `coffee-script/register` and `babeljs/register`
 > by default.
-For babeljs or other precompiler, you have to
+For livescript or other precompiler, you have to
 > set environment varialbe `nokitPreload` to what you want, such as on unix:
-> `export nokitPreload='babel coffee-script/register'`.
+> `export nokitPreload='livescript coffee-script/register'`.
 Different module
 > names are separated by spaces.

 Create a `nofile.coffee` (or `.js`, `.ls`) at your current working directory